simon-ritchie/apysc/docs_src/source/graphics_line_style.md

 **[Returns]**

-- `line_color`: String
+- `line_color`: Color
-  - Current line color (hexadecimal string, e.g., '#00aaff').
+  - A Current line color.
 If it is not set, it returns the `COLORLESS` constant.

 <hr>